docker/docs/docs/project/test-and-docs.md

 understand that, the Docker maintainers may ask you to write a new test or change an existing one.

-### Run tests on your local host
+## Run tests on your local host

-Before submitting any code change, you should run the entire Docker test suite.
+Before submitting a pull request with a code change, you should run the entire Docker Engine test suite.
 The `Makefile` contains a target for the entire test suite.
 The target's name is simply `test`.
-The `Makefile` contains several targets for testing:
+The `Makefile` contains several targets for
+testing:

 <style type="text/css">
 .monospaced {font-family: Monaco, Consolas, "Lucida Console", monospace !important;}